Ullar-Kask/Udacity-DRLND/p1/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+This is a deep reinforcement learning project to train an agent to navigate and collect bananas in a large, square world.
+The project is implemented with [Python 3.6](https://www.python.org/downloads/release/python-360/), [PyTorch](https://pytorch.org/), [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) and [NumPy](http://www.numpy.org/).

 ![Trained Agent][image1]